Simply Learning Tuition’s guide to educating your child at home during Coronavirus

 While online platforms and resources are a fantastic way to conduct or boost your child’s learning, just like at school, successful home schooling programmes rely on expert teaching to consolidate independent research, exploration and study.
 At Simply Learning Tuition we can introduce in person and online tutors of the highest calibre to help with all parts of your child’s home education.

 This is a difficult time, but one with unique potential to help your child overcome any existing areas of weakness and to work effectively towards particular goals, or exams.
-If you would like to discuss tutoring, or would just welcome some informal advice, please do not hesitate to contact us; we will be delighted to help.
+If you would like to discuss tutoring, or would just welcome some informal advice, please do not hesitate to contact us; we are delighted to help.